jarencecasisirano/philippine-eagle-habitat-analysis/README.md

 ### **Step 4: Spatial Regression**

-1. Fit spatial regression models (e.g., spatial lag or spatial error models) to quantify the effect of rainfall and temperature on NDVI.
+1. Fit spatial regression models (e.g., spatial lag or spatial error models) to quantify the effect of rainfall, temperature, and typhoon activity on NDVI.
 2. Validate model results and interpret coefficients.

 ### **Step 5: Variogram and Kriging**